 I am a psychodynamically trained Counsellor and Psychotherapist and work in private practice, alongside my other role as an Anglican priest in Oxfordshire.

-I work online and find this to be an effective way to offer counselling and therapy if face to face meeting is not possible.
+I work face to face and online.
+I have found online therapy effective and practical if face to face meeting is not possible.

 I offer a safe and confidential space to explore feelings, emotion and troubling behaviour, without judgement, to gain understanding and to overcome life's challenges.
 I have experience of working with depression and low self-esteem, relationship issues and breakup, abuse, self-harm, eating disorders, work related issues, trauma, bereavement and loss.

 I provide time-limited or open-ended (solution-focussed) counselling with adults of all ages.
 I am very happy to work with young people, and with couples too.
 My counselling and psychotherapy is relational and based on attentive listening, creating space for understanding, change and personal growth.

 While working as an Anglican priest I saw great emotional need and recognised the effectiveness of counselling, which persuaded me to train as a therapist and counsellor myself.
 I qualified on the Oxford University MSt programme in 2013, and worked in a local community counselling organisation in Oxford, then in London from 2015.
 In 2021 I moved to Stonesfield, just north of Oxford, and continue to offer some online and in-person therapy in private practice here.